 8. Great Outdoors: For the best views of the year, take a winter hike.
 With leafless trees, cool temperatures, less crowds and frequent bright blue skies, it may become your favorite time of the year to hit the trail.
 See our hiking guide for our top picks.
 Take a snowy hike on Roan Mountain.
 And don't forget to find some of our spectacular waterfalls.
 Most area ski resorts open by early December, including Beech Mountain.
 Or zip line at Asheville Canopy Tours near downtown, open most weekends and Christmas week.
-At the NC Arboretum,

 9. Stay in Holiday Style: Stay in a home away from home, complete with the sights, sounds and smells of the holidays, at one of the elegant bed and breakfast inns.
 See our complete list of romantic bed and breakfast inns in the area.
 Many of them have special holiday packages and specials.
 For a quiet retreat from the holiday madness, escape to a romantic cabin or cottage.
 See photos of decorated bed and breakfast inns.

 While their regular city tour is rated PG-13, their Holiday Tour is family friendly.
 Meet a real Asheville fruitcake, a lonesome pine tree, a traveling Gingerbread Man and possibly catch a glimpse of Santa whizzing by the bus!
-One of our talented tour performers will show you a hysterically, historical side of Asheville the likes of which you've NEVER seen.
+One of our talented tour performers will show you a hysterically, historical side of Asheville the likes of which you've never seen.
 See our LaZoom Tours Guide.